poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 which would allow people to choose whether to enforce explicitness or not, just like the `unsafe_op_in_unsafe_fn` lint does.

-It must be noted this would always stay possible:
+It must be noted this would always stay possible and could again be linted for:

 ```rust
 take_closure_with_param(some_other_function(public_name:));